ykim68ncstate/ECE592_GenAI-Introandapplication_Project_ykim68/Readme.md

 # Physics-Grounded Generative HVAC Diagnosis

-This repository contains the implementation and results of an LLM-based HVAC diagnostic framework using BAS data.
+This repository contains an LLM-based HVAC diagnostic framework using Building Automation System (BAS) data.
+The framework integrates physics-based features and rule-based evaluation to generate structured diagnostic reports.

-The project is organized into **Final** and **Milestone** stages, along with a shared dataset.

-This project develops an **LLM-based HVAC diagnostic framework** that automatically interprets building operational data from a Building Automation System (BAS).

 ---

+## 1. Project Overview

+This project aims to automatically interpret HVAC operational data and generate engineering-level diagnostic reports using a Large Language Model (LLM).

 ## Project Objective